Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

-Therefore, with questions and aspirations about nickel recovery, we visited Mr. Sicong Xiong on April 26, a former undergraduate in life sciences, an iGEM enthusiast, and currently employed at Polestar Automotive.
+Therefore, with questions and aspirations about nickel recovery, we visited Mr. Sicong Xiong on April 26th, a former undergraduate in School of Life Sciences, an iGEM enthusiast, and currently employed at Polestar Automotive.

 ### 3.1 Discussing with Mr. Xiong